Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Introduction

 \section{Introduction}

-With ever-increasing demands for wireless connectivity, Wi-Fi 802.11 networks have become a critical component of modern communication infrastructures \cite{deng2020ieeeb,garcia-rodriguez2021ieee,galati-giordano2024whata}.
+With ever-increasing demands for wireless connectivity, Wi-Fi 802.11 networks have become a vital component of modern communication infrastructure \cite{deng2020ieeeb,garcia-rodriguez2021ieee,galati-giordano2024whata}.
 The evolution of Wi-Fi technology is now driven by demands for connectivity in emerging Industrial Internet of Things (IIoT) applications, including automated guided vehicles, factory automation, and tactile controls \cite{nasrallah2018ultralow,cavalcanti2022wifi,zanbouri2024comprehensive}.
-Typical IIoT networks employ multiple stations (STAs) as sensors to periodically update their status to the access points (APs) via the uplink of Wi-Fi networks \cite{karamyshev2024enabling}, as shown in Fig. \ref{fig:contention_and_interference}.
-As delayed or lost sensor statuses can cause inaccurate control decisions and lead to accidents \cite{3gpp2018service}, the transmission of these status updates requires stringent quality-of-service (QoS) with low latency and high reliability.
+In smart-factory IIoT deployments, hundreds or even thousands of sensors monitor machine health, environmental conditions, and inventory, and must report to a central controller with high timeliness and reliability to support real-time monitoring and control.
+Typical IIoT networks therefore employ multiple stations (STAs) as sensors that periodically upload status updates to access points (APs) over Wi-Fi uplink channels \cite{karamyshev2024enabling}, as shown in Fig. \ref{fig:contention_and_interference}.
+Since delayed or missing status updates can cause inaccurate control decisions and potential accidents \cite{3gpp2018service}, these transmissions require stringent quality-of-service (QoS), particularly low latency and high reliability.
+For example, missing temperature or pressure updates in chemical processes can delay corrective actions and escalate into hazardous events, including explosions \cite{zhao2024deep}; similarly, delayed or lost perception updates in automated guided vehicles can reduce obstacle awareness and increase collision and equipment-damage risks \cite{bostelman2014methods}.